BluebonesOrg/ptbk/README.md

-this is a MMATLAB package, which increase the speed of PsychToolbox devlopment and decrease bug.
+this is a MATLAB package, which increase the speed of PsychToolbox devlopment and decrease bug.

 add `+PTB` folder path to MATLAB search path to install